“I’ve lost my head. I’m so afraid. I’ve lost my head. I’m lost. Can someone take me away?”

 Written by Morgan Simon, “A Taste of Ink” is a vision of disaffected, disoriented and disenfranchised youth.
 Sold by Versatile Films and distributed in France by Rezo, “A Taste of Ink” is produced by Kazak Productions, an enterprising young Paris production house behind Clement Cogitore’s “The Wakhan Front,” a Gan Foundation winner at last year’s Cannes Critics’ Week.

 Simon studied screenwriting at Paris’ prestigious Femis film school.
 His screenplay for “A Taste of Ink” has won an impressive string of prizes and development lab selections, building expectations for his feature debut.
 Variety talked with Simon before “A Taste of Ink” world-premiered at Toronto.
-The film is currently competing in San Sebastian’s New Directors competition.
+The film competed in San Sebastian’s New Directors competition, winning a Special Mention.

 Your short, “American Football,” turns on a tattooed singer who fronts a band; another, “Try To Die Young,” on a conflictive father-son relationship.
 Would you see “A Taste of Ink” as the culmination of themes you’ve been developing in your shorts?
 And what is it that attracts you about the alternative rock scene and family dynamics?